wigy-opensource-developer/iop-content-address-network-go-libp2p/README.md

 ![alt text](https://raw.githubusercontent.com/Fermat-ORG/media-kit/00135845a9d1fbe3696c98454834efbd7b4329fb/MediaKit/Logotype/fermat_logo_3D/Fermat_logo_v2_readme_1024x466.png "Fermat Logo")

-# IoP CAN NET
+# IoP CAN NET go libp2p

-> Content addressed network for the Internet of People based on the IPFS network
+> This is our Go implementation of the libp2p framework.

 In order to keep this neat and tidy, we have written our documentation at:
 [IoP CAN NET DOCs](https://github.com/Fermat-ORG/iop-content-address-network-documentation).